Police officers shoot man on edge of Shadle Park High School

 Officers developed probable cause to arrest the man on suspicion of drive-by shooting and unlawful possession of a firearm, Lundgren said.

-They located the suspect at 6:15 p.m. near a ballfield where a baseball game was being played at the Shadle Park High School campus.
+They located the suspect at 6:15 p.m. near a ballfield where a baseball game was being played at Shadle Park High School.

 Police tried to contact the man, but he ran from officers, Lundgren said.
 Officers chased him away from the game when a "shooting occurred" in a parking lot on the south side of the school.